danube-messaging/danube/README.md

 **The crates part of the Danube workspace**:

 * danube-broker - The main crate, danube pubsub platform
-  * danube-reliable-dispatch - Part of danube-broker, responsible of reliable dispatching
+  * danube-reliable-dispatch - Responsible of reliable dispatching, that stores and forward the messages to the subscribers
+  * danube-persistent-storage - Responsible of persistent storage, supports `Local Disk` or `GRPC connected storages`
-  * danube-metadata-store - Part of danube-broker, responsibile of Metadata storage
+  * danube-metadata-store - Responsibile of Metadata storage, that stores and syncronizes the metadata across the Danube cluster
 * danube-client - An async Rust client library for interacting with Danube Pub/Sub messaging platform
 * danube-cli - Client CLI to handle message publishing and consumption
 * danube-admin-cli - Admin CLI designed for interacting with and managing the Danube cluster